IU Biology offers you departmental awards and fellowships to aid your academic pursuits.

 Small amount of funding available for graduate students.
 Contact IU Biology Director of Graduate Studies or department chair who, in turn, will contact the College with a description of your circumstances and the amount of financial need.
 These requests will be reviewed and funds will be disbursed based on urgency of need.

 IU Office of International Services hardship assistance

-International students can apply for hardship assistance, which is disbursed through student Bursar accounts.
+International students can apply for hardship assistance (scroll down to "Hardship Assistance"), which is disbursed through student Bursar accounts.
 Typical award: $500–$2,000.

 IU Student Advocates Office emergency support fund

 Get help through the IU Student Advocates Office with unexpected expenses.
 Usually limited to $500.